suliman-99/8Puzzle/README.md

 the only move can be applied is to swap the empty cell with any adjacent cell

-You can run this just by the following steps:
+you can try the default test or enter a custom test

+be sure there is a solution before you try it

+# installation
-first open cmd in the place you want to download the project in

-then write this commands :
+first open cmd in the place you want to download the project in then write this commands :

 1- git init